 This enabled participants to speak frankly without their comments being attributed directly to them or their organizations.

 As a result, the summary of the proceedings doesn't identify who's making comments about specific issues.

 The first day focused on implementing good practices in response to R. v.
 Gladue, which was issued by the country's highest court in 1999.
-This ruling outlined why judges must consider "unique systematic or background factors" that may have played a role in an Aboriginal offender being brought into court.
+This ruling outlined why judges must consider "unique systemic or background factors" that may have played a role in an Aboriginal offender being brought into court.

 Moreover, the decision noted that under the Criminal Code, judges are to impose sentencing procedures that "may be appropriate in the circumstances for the offender because of his or her particular aboriginal heritage or connection".

 The ruling also stated that Indigenous people are over-represented in prison due to systemic factors, such as poverty or the child-welfare system, and an institutional approach, which leads to longer prison sentences and lower likelihood of receiving bail.

 The proceedings from the B.C.
 Justice Summit cited participants' concerns that there need to be thousands of Gladue reports prepared in B.C. each year, but current capacity only allows for a few hundred.